What Does it Take to Be an Editor?

-In the United States, there were 127,400 jobs for Editor in 2016.
+In 2016, there was an estimated number of 127,400 jobs in the United States for Editor.
 There is little to no growth in job opportunities for Editor.
 The BLS estimates 12,000 yearly job openings in this field.

 The states with the most job growth for Editor are Washington, Utah, and Nevada.
 Watch out if you plan on working in Alaska, Kentucky, or Wyoming.
 These states have the worst job growth for this type of profession.

 The typical yearly salary for Editors is somewhere between $31,500 and $117,810.

 Editors who work in District of Columbia, Massachusetts, or New York, make the highest salaries.

 Below is a list of the median annual salaries for Editors in different U.S. states.

 |State||Annual Mean Salary|

 |District of Columbia||$89,710|